JeffersonLab/tdis/docs/containers.md

 attach many bash shells and even if container is stopped you can start it again and reconnect.
 This makes debugging easier, and you retain all your data.
 But `--rm` flag good for repeatability, tutorials and saving the disk space because of forgotten and never removed containers, etc..

+**Solving errors downloading the container:**
+If you have the following error "Error: copying system image from manifest list: writing blob: adding layer with blob ...", you might have variable "graphroot" configured to download the container in your home directory.
+To solve it, open the following file:  `$HOME/.config/containers/storage.conf` and modify line 4 `graphroot = "home/$USER/.local/share/containers/"` to `graphroot = "scratch/$USER"`

 **Related docker documentation:**